toshipiazza/iCreate-Assembler/README.md

 [ ] output to file in binary
 [ ] argument handling on integer bounds for all instructions [ ] Windows support (should make lex/yacc output in a platform independent way)

+# NOTICE
+This project is licensed with the MIT license. `getopt.[ch]` are under the AT&T Public license;
+this code was gotten from <http://note.sonots.com/Comp/CompLang/cpp/getopt.html>